danmayer/churn-site/README.md

 churn-site
 ===

-A app to calculate and display churn on a project.
+A app to calculate and display code churn on a project.

 This is a web front-end and hooks that trigger builds, but all the data is powered by the [churn gem](https://github.com/danmayer/churn)

+It displays data like:

+* total files with churn above threshold
+* avg file, class, and method churn
+* the number of files over the avg file, class, and method churn
+* churn increase over time

 ## To Run Examples Locally